Erasmus+ Funding for internships

 What happens after I apply?

-If your application corresponds with the conditions for funding, we then take your letter of motivation and course grades into account.
-You will receive your approval from us by e-mail together with the Erasmus+ required documents and other relevant information.
+If your application corresponds with the conditions for funding, you will receive your approval from us by e-mail together with the Erasmus+ required documents and other relevant information.

 If your planned internship abroad conforms with the Erasmus+ support criteria, you will receive the following documents by e-mail: